rust-lang/rfcs/text/3748-cargo_check_environment_variable.md

 # Summary
 [summary]: #summary

-Add a new environment variable `CARGO_CHECK` that is set to `true` when running `cargo check` or similar type-checking operations so build scripts can skip expensive compilation steps that are unnecessary for Rust type checking, such as compiling external C++ code in cxx based projects.
+Add a new environment variable `CARGO_CHECK` that is set to `1` when running `cargo check` or similar type-checking operations so build scripts can skip expensive compilation steps that are unnecessary for Rust type checking, such as compiling external C++ code in cxx based projects.

 # Motivation
 [motivation]: #motivation